 The following athletes may be considered:

-- an NT resident who is competing nationally or internationally as a professional athlete but is not an AWE National Sports Organisation Level 1-5 athlete
+- an NT resident who is competing nationally or internationally as a professional athlete, (but is not a national high performance categorized athlete).

-- a recognised Level 1-4 athlete from interstate or overseas, or an AWE categorised athlete on scholarship within the National Institute Network, who is based in the NT for a short period of time (maximum three months)
+- a national level athlete from interstate or overseas, or a national high performance categorized athlete on scholarship within the National Institute Network, who is based in the NT for a short period of time (maximum three months)

-- an ex-NTIS Level 1-5 scholarship holder (up to 12 months hence) who has returned to the NT for a short period of time
+- an ex-NTIS scholarship holder (up to 12 months hence) who has returned to the NT for a short period of time

 - a Talent Transfer athlete.